s-cart/s-cart/readme.md

 </p>

 ## About S-cart
-SCart e-commerce: Free open source for businesses, built on the Laravel framework.
+S-Cart is the best free e-commerce website project for individuals and businesses, built on top of Laravel Framework and the latest technologies.
-Our highest goals are aimed at general users:
+Our goal is "Efficient and friendly for everyone":
-- Customers do not need to know much about technology.
+- Efficiency: Meet even the smallest requirements of customers.
-- Powerful system, many useful functions.
+- Friendly: Easy to use, easy to maintain, easy to develop.
-- Easy to access, easy to use.
+- Everyone: Businesses, individuals, developers, students.

 ## Support the project
-Support this project :stuck_out_tongue_winking_eye: :pray:
+Send us a cup of coffee :stuck_out_tongue_winking_eye: :pray:
 <p align="center">
     <a href="https://www.paypal.me/LeLanh" target="_blank"><img src="https://img.shields.io/badge/Donate-PayPal-green.svg" data-origin="https://img.shields.io/badge/Donate-PayPal-green.svg" alt="PayPal Me"></a>
 </p>